-These myths included saying goodbye to globalisation, the fact that growth will come from the region’s megacities, and that the competitive landscape is similiar to elsewhere.
+These myths included saying goodbye to globalisation, the fact that growth will come from the region’s megacities, and that the competitive landscape is similar to elsewhere.
 He also refuted the belief that technology disruption in Asia is the same as in other regions, and that businesses will return to 'business-as-usual' after economical and political shocks.

 "A number of unique aspects are set to influence technology disruption in Asia," Dr. Thompson explained.